NeKoRoSYS/NeKoRoSHELL/README.md

   - NeKoRoSHELL is not just an identity, it is a framework.
 This repo gives you at most 2 pre-installed out-of-the-box layouts/styling for waybar, hyprlock, and SwayNC.
 The best part?
 You can make your own!
   - Switch to Dark and Light contrast modes
   - [Dedicated Theming System](THEMING.md):
-    - Select individual skins for waybar, rofi, hyprlock, SwayNC, and wlogout.
+    - Select individual skins for waybar, rofi, hyprlock, SwayNC, wlogout, and even hyprland windows.
     - **Wallpaper Handling**
       - Supports both online and offline image (via `swww`) and video (via `mpvpaper`) formats.
         - `mpvpaper` automatically stops if an app is on fullscreen mode to save CPU/RAM and GPU space.